Is a Pure Sinewave Inverter Worth It?

 What is a Modified Sinewave Inverter?

-A modified sinewave inverter generates a waveform that is not a perfect replication of the AC power supplied by a standard electrical outlet.
-The waveform produced by a modified sinewave inverter is often referred to as a "square wave" or "quasi-sinusoidal" waveform, and it is considered to be of lower quality compared to the waveform produced by a pure sinewave inverter.
-However, a modified sinewave inverter is often sufficient for powering less sensitive electronic devices such as power tools, lighting, and other non-sensitive electronics.
-Modified sinewave inverters are less expensive than pure sinewave inverters, making them a cost-effective solution for many applications.
+Like the pure sinewave, a modified sinewave inverter still produces AC power but with a different style of waveform.
+The output of a modified sinewave inverter is not a perfect replication of the AC power supplied by a standard electrical outlet.
+The waveform produced is often referred to as a "square wave" or "quasi-sinusoidal" waveform and is considered to be of a lower quality compared to the waveform produced by a pure sinewave inverter.
+Because of this low quality waveform, modified sinewave inverters are not suffiencent for powering devices such as radios, flourecent lighting, and other sensitive electronics.
+Modified sinewave inverters are less expensive than pure sinewave inverters though, making them a cost-effective solution for many applications that use only basic loads.

 How do I use a Power Inverter?

-In order to correctly use a power an inverter, you will need a source of DC electricity, typically from a leisure battery.
+In order to correctly use a power an inverter, you will need a source of DC electricity, which is typically a leisure battery.

 For example, if you want to power a large tool that requires 1000 watts, you need to choose an inverter that is rated to deliver at least 1000 watts of power.
-It is also important to choose a battery that is capable of discharging the necessary power to the inverter and that the battery has a large enough capacity to run your appliance for the duration you wish.
+It is also important to choose a battery that is capable of discharging the necessary power to the inverter.
+Lastly you'll need to ensure your battery has enough storage to run your appliance for the duration you wish.

 How to calculate battery size

-When choosing a battery to pair with your inverter there are two main factors you'll want to consider.
+When choosing a battery to pair with your inverter you'll want to ensure you have enough energy storage to fit your needs.

 It can often be easier to measure capacity in Wh rather than AH, and to do this we can use a simple calculation